Oxford University's data centres provide a secure facility for housing vital IT services across the University.

 Choosing the best package

 The data centres can house any IT equipment which is rack-mounted, such as servers, SAN disk systems, NAS storage arrays and network switches and firewalls.
 Each can have their own secure space, networking and 24/7 access.
+While the facility is designed to be “always-on”, under exceptional circumstances this may not be possible.
+Please see the SLD for further details - Published June 2018.

 Packages are put together depending on: